Do You Really Need Studio Monitors to Mix? (Answered)

 5-inch vs. 8-inch studio monitors?

 Monitors are measured by their largest speaker cone.
 Most typical sizes are 5 to 8-inch speakers.
-The most significant difference between an 8-inch and a 5-inch speaker is that a 5-inch speaker does not produce as many low-ends as the 8inch.
+The most significant difference between an 8-inch and a 5-inch speaker is that a 5-inch speaker does not produce as many low-ends as an 8-inch.
 The drawback of using smaller speakers is that you won’t get much lower ends, and you will be chasing a good base tone because the speakers can’t produce any more base.

 If you are just starting, starting with a 5-inch speaker is better.
 Thir less expensive, more compact, and they won’t be too bassy, so you won’t drive your neighbors crazy.